 There is a problem with unlicensed taxis, which are at best uninsured and at worst dangerous.
 If you need a taxi, either go to a big official taxi rank like the one at Piccadilly railway station, or call a number obtained from somebody you trust.
 If you do phone for a taxi, give your name (or any name!) on the phone and then check that the driver can repeat it back to you before getting in.
 There are two types of licensed taxi in the UK.
 Black cabs, which in Manchester usually look like the archetypal London taxi, are allowed to wait at official taxi ranks and to pick up passengers who flag them down in the street; they are quite expensive but very reliable.
 Minicabs are usually regular saloon [sedan] cars with a taxi sign on top; they are only allowed to pick up passengers who have prebooked by phone.
 Both types should have a taxi number plate on the back next to the normal registration plate, and clearly display photographic driver ID inside.
 If in doubt, don't get in.

-If driving, the speed limit is usually 30mph in town, 60mph outside and 70mph on non-urban dual carriageways and motorways [divided highways and freeways] unless signs say otherwise.
+For drivers, the speed limit is usually 30mph in town, 60mph in the countryside and 70mph on non-urban dual carriageways and motorways [divided highways and freeways] unless signs say otherwise.
 An amber [yellow] traffic light means roughly "stop if you can safely", flashing amber means "yield to crossing pedestrians", while red and amber showing together means "get ready to go"; there is no left (or right!) turn on red (unless there is a green filter arrow) and no requirement to stop for school buses (even the cute new American-style yellow ones).
 On highways you must not overtake [pass] on the left, and must always drive in the leftmost available lane (so that other people can overtake you on the right) unless you are overtaking or signs tell you otherwise.
 If hiring [renting] a car, note that manual [standard] transmission is the default: if you need an automatic then pre-book to make sure one is available.

 History and Sightseeing